Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 There's one major flaw to Kinematic traj opt, and there's a reason it's not covered in *"Underactuated"* Robotics.
 It assumes a smooth path in robot configuration space is dynamically feasible, but this isn't always true; for example, underactuated systems might not have the control authority to follow an arbitrary trajectory through configuration space.
 Additionally, constraints that are highly correlated to the robot's dynamics (i.e. torque limits, which care about inertias, gravity, coriolis force) aren't able to be expressed easily.

-In general, kinematic trajectory optimization is good for fully-actuated, powerful robots where pure power can basically override the robot's dynamics.
+In general, kinematic trajectory optimization is good for fully-actuated, powerful robots where pure power can basically override the robot's dynamics, i.e. robot arms.

 ## Trajectory Stabilization